-This year’s conference will be hosted by La Jolla Presbyterian Church, two blocks from the beach and a few miles north of San Diego, California.
+This year’s conference will be in Dallas, Texas.
 Stay tuned for more information about accomodations.

 Rooted Ministry organizes youth ministry conferences to offer great teaching and an ideal venue for relationships and the interchange of ideas.
 The hope is that attendees will leave feeling that they learned a great deal, both from the program and from conversations.